< >Show: 5 25

 The Terra Nova ExpeditionThe Terra Nova Expedition is amazing.
 It is one of the few times in written history where we have the extraordinary instance of direct comparison.
 By that, I mean, we had two separate teams attempting to reach the same goal, at the same time, with catastrophically different results.
 Terra Nova cannot even be said to be a cursed expedition, but it was certainly doomed.
 Every, single decision made by Captain Robert Scott (the British leader of the trek) directly led to the tragic end to their journey.
 In contrast, Roald Amundsen, the Norwegian leader of the other expedition, not only succeeded completely, but he is actually less spoken-of, less written about and less-remembered than Scott DESPITE the fact that he was the first man to ever reach the South Pole.
 You can ask why that is, but its pretty obvious.
 History loves itself a good train-wreck, and Amundsen's dangerous trek went off without a hitch due to excellent planning and preparation.
 Booo-ring.

 In 1911, the two teams headed for the South Pole.
 They didn't leave at the same time, and, in fact, didn't know about each other.
 Amundsen had kept his expedition's destination a secret for fear of others usurping the triumph of being the first to get there.
-So Scott did not know Amundsen was even out there until he came across evidence of the other team many weeks into the trip (big moral-boost for them, I'm sure!).
+So Scott did not know Amundsen was even out there until he came across evidence of the other team many weeks into the trip (big morale-boost for them, I'm sure!).
 But let's go over the list of bad decisions that Scott made, shall we?
 And in doing so, discover just how things went for them out there in the glamourous vacation destination of the Antarctic.

 At this point, Scott and his men started to die.
 The first man died of exposure on February 17th.
 The second on March 16th.
-Scott and the remaing two men died in their tent, frozen, approximately March 29th, 11 miles short of the last supply depot that could have saved their lives.
+Scott and the remaining two men died in their tent, frozen, approximately March 29th, 11 miles short of the last supply depot that could have saved their lives.

 A final note.
 Amundsen trained himself and his men on skis for 3 years before embarking.
 They travelled light.
 They knew their dog teams intimately.
 Four of his five men knew how to navigate.
 He was not out there for scientific exploration, but to achieve a single goal.
-His mean wore furs instead of wool.
+His mean wore furs (like the native inuits) instead of wool.
 His sledges were designed to be lashed permanently - he used canisters that he could take off and replace without unpacking everything.
 He had made sure to reinforce all the seams of his fuel cans.

 It was Scott's mentality more than anything that doomed his expedition.
 The idea that he was out on a grand adventure.
 Amundsen stated outright that he wanted no adventure.